dst80/design-patterns/structural_pattern/adapter/adapter.md

 * when an existing class is to be used, but the interface of the class does not match the required interface.
 * to create a reusable class that interoperates with unrelated or unexpected classes, that is, classes that don't necessarily have compatible interfaces.
 * multiple existing subclasses will need to be used, but it is impractical to customize the interface by subclassing all of them.
 An object Adapter can customize the interface to its parent class.

+#### Advantages

+Class Adapter:

+* Adapter can override some of Adaptee`s behavior
+* No pointer indirections because Class Adapter requires a concrete adapter as member.

+Object Adapter:

+* A single adapter can handle Adaptee`s subclassing

+#### Disadvantages

+Class Adapter:

+* Adapter for each Adaptee subclass is required.

+Object Adapter:

+* Overriding some of Adaptee`s behavior becomes hard, because it will influence all Adaptees implementations
+* Pointer indirections